CrackedPolishedBlackstoneBricksMC/voldeloom/quat_notes/csvs and srgs.md

 > FML is no more.
 FML has ceased to be.
 FML's expired and gone to meet its maker.
 FML's a stiff!
 Bereft of life, FML rests in peace.
 >
 > [-cpw](https://github.com/MinecraftForge/MinecraftForge/commit/614bbcb0da8b8bcb9fd49cc70cc6856be4f49a7c)

+# MCPBot era

+Python MCP tooling is dead, long live MCP tooling.

+Todo write more.
+Una's mirror site is [here](https://mcpbot.unascribed.com/).

+Class names (in `.srg` and a new `.csrg` format) are provided in the `mcp` folder.
+These are not versioned with anything other than the Minecraft version, because class names do not change in the MCP ecosystem.
+Field, method, and parameter names are included in versioned MCP releases in the `mcp_stable` and `mcp_snapshot` folders, which have a `_nodoc` version that omits the Javadoc column for a smaller download.

+## `.csrg`

+It's like an `.srg` but slightly smaller and slightly more irritating to parse.
+The `CL:`, `FD:`, `MD:` etc prefixes are gone.
+Instead, split on spaces, and see how many segments you get:

+* if there's two elements, it's a `PK` line if the first element ends in a `/`, otherwise it's a `CL` line;
+* if there's three elements, it's a `FD` line;
+* if there's four segments, it's a `MD` line.
+The remapped copy of the method descriptor is no longer included.

+MCPBot provides both `.srg` and `.csrg` exports.